Groves Literacy Partnerships®

 The Impact of Groves Literacy Partnerships

 Groves began the first literacy partnerships during the 2016-17 school year with two public charter schools and 16 classrooms in Minneapolis serving 350 students.
 During the 2020-21 school year, the program has grown to 47 schools and 289 classrooms, serving more than 6,000 students in public and independent schools in the Twin Cities metro area.

 Nearly all of the funding required to serve our literacy partnership schools is generated through philanthropy.

 Literacy Risk Assessment 2020-2021

-Our partner schools are closing the gap: From Fall 2018 to Spring 2019 we saw a 26% reduction in the number of high-risk students in Groves literacy partner schools.
+Our partner schools are closing the gap: From Fall 2020 to Spring 2021 the percentage of students who were high-risk readers decreased from 31% to 22% in Groves literacy partner schools.

 School Literacy Partnerships